Maximus-Technologies-Uganda/caleb-training-mirror/README.md

 # Maximus 2.0

 A project containing CLI tools and utilities with comprehensive documentation and testing.
+Built with Test-Driven Development (TDD) and clean architecture principles.

 ---